30 Famous Temples In South India – A Spiritual & Architectural Guide

 25. Thirunelli Temple - Wayanad

 Thirunelli Temple, encircled by the Brahmagiri hills and a sparkling adjacent holy stream of Papanasini, serves as one of Kerala's most widely visited Vishnu temples in South India.
-This temple is associated with stories and mythology, and it is created with finely carved pillars that display wonderful Kerala craftsmanship.
+This temple is associated with stories and mythology, and it is created with finely carved pillars that make it one of the Best Places To Visit In Wayanad.
 Thirunelli Temple, regarded as the Varanasi of the South in a few cases, also appears in the Puranas.

 26. Vaikom Mahadeva Temple - Varkala